nbren12/personal-website/content/post/loading_netCDFS/index.md

     return cached
 ```

-Finally, we compare all the above against a method which simply reads the raw bytes from the netCDF files into memory.
+Finally, we compare all the above against a method that simply reads the raw bytes from the NetCDF files into memory.
 This is an upper bound on the speed of data loading since it has no serialization/de-serialization overhead.

 ```python